ponssssssmarc/Marc-TFG-Files/ToolsInstallation.md

 ```
 python gmx4evb.py -f 51 -r STO ASH -p RRD ASP
 ```
 19. Successive Equilibration of the system is carried out using the topology file topo.000.top.
+This is done by running the script equil_protocol.sh.